AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/google-tag-manager-broken-by-live-search-widget.md

 ## Solution

-For a better experience with [!DNL Google Tag Manager], consider using it with *Search Adapter* instead, which is the first iteration of [!DNL Live Search].
+To ensure that  [!DNL Google Tag Manager] will work with[!DNL Live Search] , the *Search Adapter* must be used.

 To do so, install the [!DNL Live Search] extension.
 This will get you the *Search Adapter* by default.